Turkish Kurdistan: Demographics

 Moreover, other ethnic groups also exist in Turkish Kurdistan including Arabs, Assyrians, Circassians, Ossetians and Turks.
+Though the number of non-Kurdish inhabitants is negligible.

 Since the 1990s, forced immigration from the southeast has led millions of Kurds to settle in the cities Ankara, Izmir or Istanbul.

+There used to be 11 Jewish communities in the Turkish Kurdistan.

 Resources

 Much of the region is fertile and has traditionally exported grain and livestock to the cities in the plains.
 The local economy is dominated by animal husbandry and small-scale agriculture, with cross-border smuggling to and from Iraqi Kurdistan (especially of petroleum) providing a major source of income in the Iraq-Turkey border area.
 Larger-scale agriculture and industrial activities dominate the economic life of the lower-lying region around Diyarbakır, the largest Kurdish-majority city in the region.
 Elsewhere, however, military activity and high unemployment has led to extensive migration from the region to other parts of Turkey and abroad.

 History

 Part of the Fertile Crescent of the Ancient Near East, Northern Kurdistan was quickly affected by the Neolithic Revolution that saw the spread of agriculture.
 In the Bronze Age, it was ruled by the Arameans, followed by the Neo-Assyrian Empire in the Iron Age.
 Classical antiquity saw the arrival of first Greater Armenia, then the Roman Empire.
 The early Muslim conquests swept over the region with the spread of Islam.

 During the Middle Ages, the region came under the rule of local chieftains.
 In the 10th and 11th centuries, it was ruled by the Kurdish Marwanid dynasty.
 From the 14th century onwards, the region was mostly incorporated into the Ottoman Empire.